Electricity is generated in Ireland from a number of sources such as gas, coal, oil and renewable souces.

 The distribution network is the medium and low voltage electricity network used to deliver electricity from the transformer stations to connection points such as houses, offices, shops, and street lights, and is owned by ESB Networks.
 ESB Networks is also the distribution system operator and is responsible for building, maintaining and operating all the distibution level network infrastructure.
 This includes all overhead electricity lines, poles and underground cables.
 ESB Networks has responsibility to all electricity customers, irrespective of their supplier, for:

-There are a number of electricity suppliers licenced by CER to supply electricity to retail customers.
-While competition between suppliers has developed successfully in the business end of the market, there has been a lack of competition in the domestic market.
+There are a number of electricity suppliers licenced by CRU to supply electricity to retail customers.

 ESB Electic Ireland (formerly called ESB Customer Supply), an independent business unit within ESB, operates as the Public Electricity Supplier.
 Under this licence, ESB Electric Ireland is required among other things: